 All eighth-grade students attend "Worlds of Work" which is a hands-on career exploration event sponsored by our Workforce Development regional council and local business and industry.
 This, in addition to other career focused activities (career fairs, etc.) during the middle school years serve to guide students toward a career path of interest.
 The KUDER skills and interest inventory is another tool utilized by the district to support this effort.
 In the spring of each year the middle and high school counselors conduct orientation sessions with the upcoming eighth graders at each feeder middle school in the district.
 Tours of the high school, with an emphasis on the careertechnical programs are conducted during the orientation.
 Additional tour opportunities occur throughout the spring.
 The informational sessions and tours are followed with individual counseling and planning sessions with each upcoming eighth grade student and their parents.
 During these counseling sessions, a four-year plan is drafted along with a specific schedule for the upcoming freshman year.
 Smooth transitioning is also facilitated through the middle and high school Career Technical programs offered in the district.
-During the freshmen year, most, if not all students take the Career Preparedness course which further explores careers, along with technical and soft skills, and financial literacy.
+Additionally, beginning with the summer of 2023, the Titan-Up Career Summer Camp will be offered for upcoming Freshmen from our three middle schools.
+During this camp, campers will rotate through all of the CTE programs offered at Gadsden City High School and participate in fun, hands-on activities related to each program.
+The Camp will include transportation, food, Titan-Up Career T-Shirts, and Business-Industry speakers during lunch.
+During the freshmen year, most, if not all students take the Career Preparedness course which further explorers' careers, along with technical and soft skills, and financial literacy.
 Also, during this class, the student's four-year plan is confirmed with possible post-secondary transitions explored.
-Career Coaches (1 full time and 1 part-time) serve to assist students with the secondary to post-secondary transition helping with dual enrollment, college applications, FAFSA, and other transition services.
+Our full time Career Coach serves to assist students with the secondary to post-secondary transition by providing assistance with dual enrollment, college applications, FAFSA, and other transition services.
+During the 2023-24 school year, our Career Coach will be branching out even more into our K-8 schools.
 The district has articulation agreements in place with Gadsden State Community College (GSCC) to provide no-cost college credit for successful secondary coursework in career-technical fields of study.
+GSCC also provides an on-campus transition specialist who assists students with CTE Dual Enrollment (See Item 13).
 The high school counselors offer college nights for students and parents.
 FAFSA, application process, scholarships are discussed extensively to help make the post-secondary transition more seamless.
 Upper classmen participate in college and career fairs including ones sponsored locally by GSCC and local business and industry.
 Targeted local industry tours also take place throughout the year with students interested in transitioning directly to the workplace from high school.